martinohansen/ynabber/README.md

 ## Usage

-Ynabber is configured with environment variables, for example, reading from [Nordigen](https://nordigen.com/en/) requires these.
-All valid config options can be found in the [config.go](config.go) file.
+Ynabber is configured with environment variables.
+To read from [Nordigen](https://nordigen.com/en/) (now known as GoCardless) and write to YNAB use these values:

 ```bash
 cat <<EOT >> ynabber.env